 First, low demand doesn’t mean zero demand.
 Second, it’s instant street cred.
 Genesis is offering a very BMW-like feature that BMW doesn’t even offer anymore in this size and price class.
 The manual makes the G70 more endearing to enthusiasts, and in turn, even people with automatics will occasionally get a nod of respect from those who own leather driving gloves.

-The six-speed stick sets a nice tone for the G70, and in the future, there are going to be classic car fans like me who will be looking for this hidden gem.
+The six-speed stick sets a nice tone for the G70, and in the future, a classic car is an excellent investment – there are going to be classic car fans like me who will be looking for this hidden gem.

 |New Acura MDX||New Chevrolet Corvette||New Kia Telluride||New Toyota Highlander|

 |Chevrolet Silverado 1500||New GMC Sierra 2500||New Jeep Wranger||New RAM 1500|

 |New Chevrolet Equinox||New Honda Accord||New Kia K5||New Subaru Forester|